YPares/MonadPointer/README.md

 MonadPointer
 ============

-In the pure spirit of transformers, MonadPointer empowers use to
+In the pure spirit of transformers, MonadPointer empowers the user to

 - write functions that target a specific monad transformer of some stack without using mtl typeclasses;
 - run those functions against a stack without having to count the number of lifts to do.
 Just call mpoint and let the swathe of GHC type extensions work for you.

 It may require a bit of extra type hints, though.

-Here goes nothing:

 ```haskell
 test :: (StateT Int (ReaderT Double (ReaderT Double IO))) String